GChristensen/enso-portable/readme.md

 * Install necessary Python packages with the `enso install &lt;package name&gt;' command.

+#### Mediaprobes

-* Mediaprobes allow to create commands that automatically pass items found in the filesystem (or specified in a dictionary) to a media player, which may be useful, for example, at a media-center.
+Mediaprobes allow to create commands that automatically pass items found in the filesystem (or specified in a dictionary) to a media player, which may be useful, for example, at a media-center.
 Let's assume that you have a directory named 'd:/tv-shows', which contains subdirectories named: 'columbo', 'the octopus', 'inspector gadget'.
 Let's create a command named 'show' that will have the names of all subdirectories under 'd:/tv-shows' as arguments ("name" in the code below) and open selected directory in Media Player Classic.